 For You are my strength.

 a.
-Bow down… deliver me… be my rock: In the previous verse David established the basis of God’s rescue: deliver me in Your righteousness.
-David then called on God to act righteously on behalf of His needy servant, to rescue and protect David.
+Bow down…deliver me…be my rock: In the previous verse David established the basis of God’s rescue: deliver me in Your righteousness.
+David then called on God to act righteously on behalf of His needy servant, to rescue and protect him.

 i.
 Clarke on bow down Your ear to me: “Put thy ear to my lips, that thou mayest hear all that my feebleness is capable of uttering.
 We generally put our ear near to the lips of the sick and dying, that we may hear what they say.
 To this the text appears to allude.”

 ii.
-David asked, be my rock of refuge, a fortress of defense to save me; then said, for You are my rock and my fortress.
-“Be what Thou art; manifest Thyself in act to be what Thou art in nature: be what I, Thy poor servant, have taken Thee to be.
+David asked, be my rock of refuge, a fortress of defense to save me; then he said, for You are my rock and my fortress.
+Maclaren suggested that David’s thought was, “Be what Thou art; manifest Thyself in act to be what Thou art in nature: be what I, Thy poor servant, have taken Thee to be.
 My heart has clasped Thy revelation of Thyself and fled to this strong tower.”
-(Maclaren)

 b.
 Therefore, for Your name’s sake, lead me and guide me: David did not ask for rescue because he was so good, but for Your name’s sake.
 David believed that if God would lead and guide him, it would bring honor to God and His name.

 c.
-Pull me out of the net which they have secretly laid for me: David knew his enemies wanted to trap and destroy him, but that God could rescue him even from clever and determined enemies.
+Pull me out of the net which they have secretly laid for me: David knew his enemies wanted to trap and destroy him, but he also knew that God could rescue him even from clever and determined enemies.